Historic Riddarholmen island with medieval church and colorful waterfront buildings, Stockholm, Sweden

 What are the must-see attractions in Stockholm?

-Visit Vasa Museum (pre-book for skip-the-line).
-Explore Gamla Stan's alleys and Royal Palace (changing of guards 12:15pm).
+Visit Vasa Museum (pre-book online to save time at ticket counter).
+Explore Gamla Stan's alleys and Royal Palace (changing of guards 12:15 weekdays/13:15 Sundays).
 Tour City Hall for Nobel banquet venues.
 Add Skansen open-air museum, ABBA Museum on Djurgården, and Fotografiska photography.
 Take archipelago boat to Fjäderholmarna or Vaxholm.
 Walk Monteliusvägen for sunset views.
 Fika at traditional café.

 Why you can trust this guide